Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 An East Coast Safari starts on the June Long Weekend, visiting Byron Bay, Wooli and Coffs Harbour.
 In July Tim Rigg and Adrienne get engaged.

 In September Michael McFadyen becomes President, with Tim Rigg as Vice-President.
-An overseas trip to Vanuatu and the SS President Cooildge is organised.
+An overseas trip to Vanuatu and the SS President Coolidge is organised.
 The Christmas Party is held at Oak Park, with a dive before.

 1999